Tinggong/DLmotion/README.md

 ## Purpose

 This code implements patch-based CNN method for reducing residual motion effects in diffusion parameter estimation described in the paper[1].
-While the DKI model is demonstrated in the paper, this code also provides an implementation for the NODDI model.
+While the DKI model is demonstrated in the paper and details can be found here[2], this code also provides an implementation for the NODDI model.

 [1] Gong T, Tong Q, Li Z, He H, Zhang H, Zhong J. Deep learning-based method for reducing residual
     motion effects in diffusion parameter estimation.
 Magn Reson Med.
 2020;00:1–16.

+[2] Li Z, Gong T, Lin Z, He H, Tong Q, Li C, Sun Y, Yu F, Zhong J. Fast and robust diffusion kurtosis parametric mapping using a three-dimensional convolutional neural network.
+IEEE Access.
+2019 May 27;7:71398-411.

 ## Dependencies

 The current version is implemented in Python 3.7 using Keras with Tensorflow backend.
+Anaconda/Miniconda is recommended to install where you can use Conda commands to easily configure different environments.
+Follow the installation here: https://conda.io/projects/conda/en/latest/user-guide/install/index.html

+### 1. Setting up the environment for Python version of 3.7

+        # Create a new environment with python version of 3.7
+        conda create --name your_env_name python=3.7

+        # Activate the environment when you need to use it
+        conda activate your_env_name

+        # Deactivate the enviroment when you have finished using it
+        conda deactivate

-### 1. Packages needed for the patch-based CNN model:
+### 2. Packages needed for the patch-based CNN model:

          # Install tensorflow (which now includes keras) these two librarys are used for deep learning in python
         pip3 install tensorflow==2.3.1

          # Install scipy and numpy these libraries are used for performing mathmatical calculations on datasets
         pip3 install scipy
         pip3 install numpy==1.17.0

          # Install nipy, this library is used for loading NIfTI images (.nii/.nii.gz).
 This is how MRI images are normally saved
          pip3 install nipy==0.4.2

-### 2. Other tools useful for data preparation（please cite corresponding papers suggested if you use them):
+### 3. Other tools useful for data preparation（please cite corresponding papers suggested if you use them):

 a.
 Tool for diffusion data preprocessing: FSL at https://fsl.fmrib.ox.ac.uk/fsl/fslwiki